thermotools/thermopack/addon/pycThermopack/README.md

 python3 makescript.py optim
 ```

-One may also, optionally, install `pyctp` on a user or system level, which
+One may also, optionally, install `thermopack` on a user or system level, which
 allows one to import pycThermopack from anywhere.
 If this is desired, one can
 either install at system level or at user level with
 [pip](https://pypi.org/project/pip/).
 Use `pip3` for Python 3, as `pip` often